 Wiring a Bathroom Exhaust Fan and Switch

-This electrical wiring question came from: Jayme , a Homeowner from Renfrew, ON Canada.
+This electrical wiring question came from: Jayme, who Homeowner in Canada.

 Additional Comments: Great idea and very useful and much appreciated tool for homeowners.

 Skill Level: Intermediate to Advanced – this is Best performed by a Licensed Electrical Contractor or Certified Electrician.

 Tools Required: Basic Electricians Pouch Hand Tools, sheet rock tools, a non-conductive ladder and a Voltage Tester.

 Estimated Time: Depends on personal level experience, ability to work with hand tools and the access to the attic and area of the exhaust fan.